npbhavya/bacterial-genome-assembly/README.md

     flye --nano-raw <nanopore reads after QC> --threads 10 --plasmids --out-dir flye-assembly miniasm_and_minipolish.sh <nanopore reads after QC> 10 >miniasm_minipolish_assembly.gfa raven --threads 10 <nanopore reads after QC> >raven_assembly

+### Rscripts used to plot graphs of genomes assembled
+These scripts help plot heatmaps, dendrograms etc that are useful graphs to visuzlize all the genes/ proteins in the genomes are saved to the directory Rscripts.